kwilinsi/tlmerge/README.md

 For example, the file `./2024-01-01/config.tlmerge` applies to all the groups and photos taken on 2024-01-01.
 Another file at `./2024-01-01/a/config.tlmerge` overrides that configuration specifically for photos in the group `a`.

 It's also possible to override all configuration files through command line arguments.

+You can find more information about tlmerge configuration [here](docs/config.md).